-Non-Bargaining Unit Employee: An employee of a Contributing Employer whose job is not covered by the Union, but who is covered by a Participation Agreement.
+Non-Bargaining Unit Employee: An employee of a Contributing Employer whose job is not covered by a Collective Bargaining Agreement with a Union, but who is covered by a Participation Agreement.
 The employee must work more than half time and, to be covered under this Plan, all Non-Bargaining Unit Employees for that Employer must participate in the Plan.